SeriousOldMan/Simulator-Controller/Docs/Overview.md

     Reference information for all the builtin plugins and modes.

   - [Virtual Race Engineer](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer)
     You don't want to miss out Jona, the world first full voice dialog capable Virtual Race Engineer based on artificial intelligence algorithms.
+Jona keeps an eye on all the technical stuff regarding your car and will help you to determine the correct amount of fuel and the correct tyre pressures for an upcoming pitstop.

   - [Virtual Race Strategist](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist)
     The other assistant, Cato, takes care of all strategic aspects during races with one or more pit stops, even under changing weather conditions.
+It will provide you with extensive after race reports for analysis and documentation and will help you with strategy development based on telemetry data of past sessions.

   - [Development Guide](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Development-Overview-&-Concepts)
     Complete set of information for developers, who want to create their own plugins or even contribute to the further development of Simulator Controller.